Tatar in Ukraine

 Introduction / History

-The ancestors of the Tatars were a nomadic people living in northeastern Mongolia near Lake Baikal starting in the 5th century CE.
-Some of the Tatars and other Turkic peoples became part of Genghis Khan's conquering armies in the early 13th century, leading to a fusion of Mongol and Turkic peoples.
-These invaders of Russia and Hungary became known to Europeans as "Tatars" meaning "archer."
-After Genghis Khan's power eroded, Tatars were associated with the western half of the remaining Mongol domain and known as the Golden Horde.
 The Tatars have had a strong civilization since the tenth century.
 The Russians conquered them in the sixteenth century.
 In the 1800s, Tatar cities ranked among the greatest cultural centers of the Islamic world.
-Tatars might have blue eyes and blonde hair or look like Mongolians with very little facial hair.
-They speak a unique Turkic language called Kazan Tatar, although many now claim Russian as their mother tongue.
-Although most of them live around the Volga region, others inhabit Azerbaijan, Armenia, Byelorussia, Ukraine, Estonia, Latvia, Lithuania, Moldova, and Central Asian republics like Kazakhstan, Kyrgyzstan, Uzbekistan, and Turkmenistan.
+Today, Tatars might have blue eyes and blonde hair or may look like Mongolians with very little facial hair.
+Many speak a unique Turkic language called Kazan Tatar, while some now claim Russian as their mother tongue.
+Although most of them live around the Volga region, others inhabit Azerbaijan, Armenia, Byelorussia, Ukraine, Estonia, Latvia, Lithuania, Moldova, and Central Asian republics like Kazakhstan, Kyrgyzstan, Uzbekistan and Turkmenistan.

 What Are Their Lives Like?